pretix/pretix-docs/docs/guides/pretixscan/android.md

 If you want to scan tickets for more than one event, you can use **expert mode**.

 This is useful if you are operating a single check-in for multiple events that are taking place at the same time.
-It is also useful if you are hosting an event series with many events in quick succession.
+It is also useful if you want to scan tickets for multiple dates in an event series in which each date has its own check-in lists.
-Instead of changing the date and check-in list in pretixSCAN before each date, you can add several dates all at once.

-Using expert mode only makes sense if you give your device clearance for more than one event.
+!!!
+Note
+    You do not need to enable expert mode if you are scanning tickets for any of the following:

+     - a single event
+     - a single date in an event series
+     - an event series in which all events use the same check-in lists

+If you want to scan tickets for multiple events or event series, then you need to give your device clearance for all of those.
 In order to do so, open the [pretix backend](https://pretix.eu/control/) and navigate to :navpath:Your organizer → :fa3-mobile-phone: Devices:.

 Search for the device to which you want to give clearance.